 Graduate Certificate in Nursing Practice (Acute and Complex Care)

-The course is based on the latest evidence and best practice guidelines, leading to high quality care for patients.
-On completion, graduates will be able to deliver patient care with confidence, gaining professional and industry recognition for your specialty practice.
+Delivered online by leading experts in the nursing field, this course is based on the latest evidence and best practice guidelines.
+On completion, graduates will be able to deliver high quality patient care with confidence, gaining professional and industry recognition for your specialty practice.

 As a graduate of this course, you’ll be eligible for entry into the Master of Advanced Nursing Practice.
 You can also choose to exit the course with a Specialist Certificate in Nursing Practice (Acute and Complex Care), after undertaking Applied Pathophysiology and Nursing Specialty 1.